 As you go down the list, the tutorials will become more advanced.
 If you’re just new to music production and electronic music, the first few courses will be of best benefit to you.
 If you’re a little more advanced, you can choose some of the genre and audio engineering specific courses.

 Next, the tutorials were chosen based on the reputation and credibility of the instructors.
 Each instructor is well known within the business, and many have several other courses which you can find once you look through their catalog.
-I simply chose the ones that users found the most helpful, and the most popular.

 With that said, let’s look at some of these great Ableton tutorials 🙂

 Tutor: Thavius Beck — Level: Beginner — Vendor: Noiselab